History of the Pittsburgh Pirates: 2016–2019: End of the Huntington era

 On October 23, Pirates president Frank Coonelly parted ways with the team.
 Huntington was fired on October 28.

-2020–present: the Cherington era
+2020–present: The Cherington era

 Nutting announced the first hire of the new regime on October 28, 2019, naming Travis Williams the new team president.
 Huntington was fired the same day.
-Former Boston Red Sox GM Ben Cherington was named as the next GM of the Pirates on November 18.
+Former Boston Red Sox general manager Ben Cherington was named as the next general manager of the Pirates on November 18.
 On November 27, the Pirates announced that former Minnesota Twins bench coach Derek Shelton would serve as the team's manager.

 In the Pirates' first season under Shelton and Cherington, they went 19–41, finishing with the worst record of the pandemic-shortened season.
 The Pirates again finished last in the NL Central in 2021.
 After two distant fourth place finishes, the team returned to last place in 2024 despite Paul Skenes winning the Rookie of the Year Award and finishing third in Cy Young Award voting.
 Shelton was fired in May 2025, replaced by bench coach Don Kelly.